 Certain cancer treatments can cause sores or soreness in your mouth and/or throat.
 Notify your doctor or nurse if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated or painful.
 Performing regular mouth care can help prevent or manage mouth sores.
 If mouth sores become painful, your doctor or nurse can recommend a pain reliever.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
-Soluble fiber is found in some foods that absorbs fluid and can help relieve diarrhea.
-Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange and grapefruit sections, boiled potatoes, white rice and products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
+Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
+Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.

 Your hair may become thin, brittle, or may fall out.
 This typically begins two to three weeks after treatment starts.
 This hair loss can be all body hair, including pubic, underarm, legs/arms, eyelashes, and nose hairs.
 The use of scarves, wigs, hats and hairpieces may help.
 Hair generally starts to regrow soon after treatment is completed.
 Remember your hair helps keep you warm in cold weather, so a hat is particularly important in cold weather or to protect you from the sun.
-Read more on alopecia.

 There is a slight risk of developing leukemia or other type of cancer due to treatment with this medication.
 This is most often associated with repeated treatments or high doses.
 Patients should avoid smoking if they have received procarbazine.
 There is an increased risk of developing lung cancer after treatment with this medication and smoking can further increase the risk.